sakib4535/Cyber-Security-Data-Research/README.md

 The primary goal of this project is to leverage machine learning techniques to scrutinize cybersecurity datasets, focusing on features like `inter_api_access_duration(sec)`, `api_access_uniqueness`, `sequence_length(count)`, `vsession_duration(min)`, `ip_type`, `behavior`, `behavior_type`, `num_sessions`, `num_users`, `num_unique_apis`, and more.

+The dataset serves as a window into the intricate dynamics between microservice-based applications and their gateway to the digital world—Application Programming Interfaces (APIs).
+In this realm, APIs act as the linchpin, facilitating seamless interactions between applications and programmatic functions.

+Here, I delve into the vulnerabilities that lie within this seemingly robust structure.
+Attackers often exploit these APIs, manipulating the underlying business logic.
+This dataset sheds light on the stark differences in user behavior—drawing a clear line between normal routines and the subtle yet impactful maneuvers of attackers.

+With hundreds of APIs orchestrating intricate sequences, variability emerges from various sources: browser refreshes, network errors, or session inconsistencies.
+These complexities weave together to form access graphs—a reflection of user behavior over time.
+Analyzing these graphs unveils attack patterns and anomalies, offering a unique perspective into understanding security threats.

 ## 📈 Analysis Results

 # Model Performance 🤖